 MIL SCI 101 — FOUNDATIONS OF OFFICERSHIP

-Introduces students to life as a commissioned officer profession.
+Introduction to life as a commissioned officer.
 Establishes fundamentals of leadership, Army values and skills required of a successful Army officer.

 MIL SCI 102 — BASIC LEADERSHIP